beejjorgensen/starlanes-info/doc/starlanes-spec.md

 ### 6. Trade

-For each company, allow the player to buy or sell stock.
+For each company, allow the player to buy stock.

+> There is a bug in the original game that allows you to buy negative
+> amounts of stock.
+The in-game instructions explicitly state `STOCK MAY
+> NOT BE SOLD`, but there are no in-game checks against this action.
+As
+> such, you can sell stock, or even own negative amounts of stock.

-The player will only be allowed to buy or sell once per company per turn, and always in alphabetical order.
+The player will only be allowed to buy once per company per turn, and always in alphabetical order.

 Example transcript from the original game: